1971 Dime Value Checker: Errors List, “D” , “S” & No Mint Mint Mark Worth

 1971 Dime Value By Variety

-This table shows the current market values for different varieties of 1971 Roosevelt dimes across various condition grades.
-If you know the grade of your coin, you can find the exact price below in the Value Guides section.
+This table shows current market values for all 1971 Roosevelt dime varieties across grade levels.
+If you know your coin’s grade, find the exact price in the Value Guides section below.

 1971 Dime Value Chart